stehrn/go-java/README.md

 #### Thread volume
 Let's start off with understanding the difference in the number of Java Thread's that can be created.

 As noted earlier, my mac OS limits a user to the creation of 2048 OS threads, so, given the 1:1 mapping, I can only create 2048 Java Threads.
 If I create 2048 _virtual_ threads, how many OS threads will they be multiplex onto?

-The answer is 26, a ratio of ~80:1.
-Both test's were run using [ThreadNumberTest](/src/test/java/com/github/stehrn/go/ThreadNumberTest.java) and JConsole:
+By default, the mapping from virtual threads to OS threads is done with a fork join pool which sizes itself to  `Runtime.getRuntime().availableProcessors()`, my mac has 8 cores, so I'd expect to see 8 threads, or a ratio of 256:1.

+This is verified by using [ThreadNumberTest](/src/test/java/com/github/stehrn/go/ThreadNumberTest.java) and JConsole (number of fork-join worker threads is 8, as expected):

 ![`loom`](img/jconsole_loom.png)